California says key ingredient in Roundup weed killer can cause cancer

 (CNN)One of the most popular herbicides in the world can cause cancer, California health officials say, and they might demand warnings saying so.

-That herbicide, glyphosate, the key ingredient in weed killers such as Roundup, will be added to California's list of chemicals that can cause cancer, the state's Office of Environmental Health Hazard Assessment, or OEHHA, said this week.
+That herbicide, glyphosate, will be added to California's list of chemicals that can cause cancer, the state's Office of Environmental Health Hazard Assessment said this week.
+Glyphosate is the key ingredient in weed killers such as Roundup.

 California keeps a list of carcinogenic chemicals because of a law commonly called Proposition 65, which "requires businesses to provide warnings to Californians about significant exposures to chemicals that cause cancer, birth defects or other reproductive harm."